ahoxus/ahoxus.github.io/index.md

 but we are also starting small. slowly. steady.

-the project is loosely based in [**tamera**](//tamera.org)'s healing biotope, with all the science and political theory, but none of the pseudo science that surrounds basically [all similar projects](/map). it's also a sort of regenerative culture movement. slow and steady.
+the project is loosely based in [**tamera**](//tamera.org)'s healing biotope, with all the science and political theory, but none of the pseudo science that surrounds basically [all similar projects](/map). it's also a sort of regenerative culture movement.

-think of a tiny country in a small piece of land, without any army. or perhaps imagine a self sustainable (rather than sustained, we don't plan to be off the grid, just to be able to, if needed) "community-reserve", in the sense we want to be treated at least like a natural reserve.
+think of a tiny country in a small piece of land, without any army. or perhaps imagine a self sustainable (rather than sustained) "community-reserve". we don't plan to be off the grid. just to be able to, if needed. "community-reserve" is in the sense we want to be treated at least like a natural reserve.

 ![first caravan]({{ page.image }})